Stop Acid Reflux for Good

 Tri-County Health Care of Wadena and David Kloss, M.D., FACS, are pleased to offer patients a permanent solution to chronic acid reflux.
 One of only nine hospitals in the state of Minnesota certified in the LINX Reflux Management procedure, Tri-County is thrilled to offer this potentially life-changing procedure for gastroesophageal reflux disease (GERD) sufferers.

-The LINX anti-reflux surgery has been used successfully in the United States for 10 years, and the results of this new surgery are very good.
+The LINX anti-reflux surgery has been used successfully in the United States for 10 years, and the results of this new surgery are excellent.

 - 85% of patients were free from dependence on daily reflux medication after treatment with LINX

 - 88% of patients reported heartburn was eliminated after treatment with LINX

 - 99% of patients eliminated regurgitation after treatment with LINX

 Ganz, RA.
 Long-Term Outcomes of Patients Receiving a Magnetic Sphincter Augmentation Device for Gastroesophageal Reflux.
 Clinical Gastroenterology and Hepatology.
 May 2016.

-This is a minimally invasive, outpatient procedure, which means a small incision, less scarring, minimal pain, and patients can typically be back to work and life with 2-3 days.
-Dr. Kloss is a board-certified general surgeon specially trained to perform this surgery.
-Ask your doctor if LINX is right for you, or to schedule an appointment for a consultation on the LINX procedure, call 218-631-7581 to schedule a consultation with David Kloss, M.D., FACS.
+This is a minimally invasive, outpatient procedure, which means a small incision, less scarring, minimal pain, and patients can typically be back to work and life within 2-3 days.
+Ask your doctor if LINX is right for you or call us at 218-631-7581 to schedule a consultation with David Kloss, M.D., FACS.

-Contact us today to set up an appointment with your doctor to see if LINX is right for you!
+Call us today to set up an appointment with Dr. Kloss to see if LINX is right for you!

 Acid Reflux Symptoms

-More than 30 million Americans suffer from acid reflux each month, and the risk for developing GERD increases after age 40.
-The symptoms of GERD include such things as heartburn, regurgitation, sore throat, cough, and chest pain.
-When left untreated, reflux disease can lead to serious complications, such as esophagitis, stricture, Barrett’s esophagus and esophageal cancer.
+More than 30 million Americans suffer from acid reflux each month, and the risk for developing gastroesophageal reflux disease (GERD) increases after age 40.
+The symptoms of GERD include such things as heartburn, regurgitation, sore throat, cough and chest pain.
+When left untreated, GERD can lead to serious complications such as esophagitis, stricture, Barrett’s esophagus and esophageal cancer.